open-telemetry/opentelemetry-specification/specification/metrics/supplementary-guidelines.md

   stream hasn't received any updates for a long period of time, would it be okay to reset the start time?

-Now we can explore a more interesting topic, Cumulative->Delta conversion.

 In the above case, we have Measurements reported by a [Histogram Instrument](./api.md#histogram).
 What if we collect measurements from an [Asynchronous Counter](./api.md#asynchronous-counter)?